ArtyZe/yolo_segmentation/README.md

 Lable Image:
 ---------
-####I only have one class so the label image with pixels 0101, as 0 is background and 1 is object if you have 2 classes, the label image pixel value should be 012 and so on:
+I only have one class so the label image with pixels 0101, as 0 is background and 1 is object.
+If you have 2 classes, the label image pixel value should be 012 and so on:

 ![Image text](https://github.com/ArtyZe/yolo_segmentation/blob/master/zurich_000118_000019_gtFine_instanceIds.png)

-####maybe you can't see the pixels with value 1 because it's close to 0, just see the image below(not for training, just watch as example):
+Maybe you can't see the pixels with value 1 because it's close to 0, just see the image below(not for training, just watch as example):

 ![Image text](https://github.com/ArtyZe/yolo_segmentation/blob/master/zurich_000118_000019_gtFine_instanceIds_1.png)

 Steps to train you own dataset:
 -----------------

-      ###1. prepare train images and label images like above images
+      1. prepare train images and label images like above images

 		 I have added below function call in my code according to my pictures, you have to change it according to your image name